 - Sifted icing sugar, for dusting

-- Grease and line the bases of two 20 cm (8 inch) round sandwich tins.
+- Firstly, grease and line the bases of two 20 cm (8 inches) round sandwich tins.
 Whisk the eggs and caster sugar together in a large bowl using a hand-held electric whisk until thick enough to leave a trail when the whisk is lifted.

 - Sift the flour into the bowl.
 Add the grated chocolate and fold in using a large metal spoon.